c0debrain/Nearby-Shops-API/README.md

 Copyright (c) 2020 Nearby Shops

+                  GNU GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007

+ Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+ Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE